-ACADEMIC TEAM Sponsor: Gene Toth
+ACADEMIC TEAM Sponsor: TBA

 The Lafayette Academic Team consists of both varsity and junior varsity teams participating in quick recall type tournaments in Kentucky and throughout the Southeastern United States.
 We also compete in the KAAC Governor's Cup Competition.
 Topics include world and US history, art, music, literature, math, and science.
 The team practices three days per week after school beginning in September.
 Students cannot have any D’s, F’s or U’s in conduct in order to compete.